naomiuna/nc-news/README.md

 npm run seed
 ```

-Run the app.
-It will run on http://localhost:9090
+Run the app on port 9090.

 ```
 npm start
 ```

-To view all of the available endpoints in JSON format, make a GET /api request.

 ## Testing

-To run tests on the endpoints, type the following in your terminal:
+To run tests on the endpoints:

 ```
 npm test